Conformal field theory on the plane

 is called the \textbf{level} of the basis element $L_{-n_1} \cdots L_{-n_p}$, and also of the corresponding state $L_{-n_1} \cdots L_{-n_p}|\Delta\rangle$ in a highest-weight representation.
 The conformal dimension of such a state is then $\Delta+N$.

 The dimension of the level-$N$ subspace of $U(\mathfrak{V}^+)$ is the number $p(N)$ of partitions of $N$.
 The basis of $U(\mathfrak{V}^+)$ up to the level $N=5$ can be plotted as follows:

-In this diagram, each arrow stands for the action of a Virasoro generator $L_n$ with $n<0$.
-Acting with generators which are not depicted on the diagram would produce linear combinations of our basis states, for example $L_{-2}L_{-1} = L_{-1}L_{-2} - L_{-3}$.
+In this diagram, each arrow stands for the action of a Virasoro generator $L_{n<0}$ from the left.
+Acting with generators that are not depicted on the diagram would produce linear combinations of our basis states, for example $L_{-2}L_{-1} = L_{-1}L_{-2} - L_{-3}$.

 Our basis \eqref{lels}, while convenient for enumerating the states, is not distinguished by any particularly useful property.
 Other bases can be used, starting with the ``reverse-ordered'' basis $\{ L_{-n_1} \cdots L_{-n_p} \}_{n_1\geq n_2\geq \cdots n_p\geq 1} $.
-It can be tempting to use the fact that the two operators $\{L_{-1},L_{-2}\}$ algebraically generate $\{L_{n}\}_{n<0}$, and to consider $\{\prod_{i=1}^p L_{-n_i}\}_{n_i\in\{1,2\}}$.
+It can be tempting to use the fact that the two operators $L_{-1},L_{-2}$ algebraically generate $\{L_{n}\}_{n<0}$, and to consider $\{\prod_{i=1}^p L_{-n_i}\}_{n_i\in\{1,2\}}$.
 While this set does span $U(\mathfrak{V}^+)$, it however does not provide a basis.
 (See Exercise \ref{exoot}.)